hpcugent/hanythingondemand/docs/Command_line_interface.rst

 ``hod dists``
 ~~~~~~~~~~~~~

-Print a list of available cluster configuration files.
+Print a list of available cluster configurations ('*distributions*'),
+along with the list of modules that correspond to each of them.

+See for example :ref:`example_use_cases_common_available_dists`.

 .. _cmdline_genconfig: